AWScommunity/AWScommunity/README.md

 How does security group protect your cloud infrastructure?
 Wrong ans- traffic is allowed to flow betn AWS services but you must add rules to expose ports to public internet.
 HINT is: A security group with no outbound rules will also block that resources from reaching out to other AWS service endpoints.

 ---

-An new CIO joins your company and implements a new company policy that all EC2 instances must have encryption at rest.
-What is the quickest and easiest way to apply this policy to your existing EC2 instances?

-In the AWS console, click on the EC2 instances, click actions and click encrypt EBS voulmes.

-Create a snapshot of the EC2 volume.
-Then create a copy of that volume, checking the box to enable encryption.
-Create an AMI of the copied snapshot and then redeploy the EC2 instance using the encrypted AMI.
-Delete the old EC2 instance.
-(Ans)

----

 ![image](https://user-images.githubusercontent.com/109033173/185830254-038e4876-beeb-45ff-9026-103df622dccd.png)

 ---